mogilvie/EncryptBundle/README.md

      *
      * @Encrypted
      * Note that the above Encrypted property is a legacy annotation, and while
-     * it still is supported, it will be deprecated in favour of Attributes .
+     * it still is supported, it will be deprecated in favour of Attributes.
      *
      * @ORM\Column(type="string", nullable=true)
      */